surniaulula/wpsso-user-locale/readme.txt

 If the Polylang plugin is detected, the locale selector will automatically use the correct Polylang language URLs.

+<h3>WPSSO Core Plugin Prerequisite</h3>

+WPSSO User Locale Selector (aka WPSSO UL) is an add-on for the WPSSO Core plugin.
+The Free add-on works with either the Free or Pro versions of WPSSO Core.

 == Installation ==

 <h3>Install and Uninstall</h3>